 -loving on her long, velvety and smooth body!

 -loving her giggles!

--marveling at her smile — she has the most wonderful smile that melts our hearts, and now we can see all six of her teeth!
+-marveling at her smile — she has the most wonderful smile that melts our hearts, and now we can see all eight of her teeth!

 -admiring her eyes — they are the prettiest deep blue eyes I have ever seen!

 -loving her long and lovely dark eye lashes!